beauvilerobed/ds-ml-notes-projects-and-tutorials/README.md

 - Everthing You Can Do With Time Series
 - Intro to RNN, LSTM, and GRU Using Time Series
 - Statistics Behind Time Series (9 chapters series)
-- Time Series Forcasting w/ Python (Cheat Sheet)
+- Time Series Forcasting w/ Python (Cheat Notebook)

 ## Deep Learning
 - Artificial Neural Network